matthew00121/final_project/README.md

 4. To round to nearest hundredths, format the values as “Number”.!['Analysis 5', 'Analysis 5'](/22.jpg)
 5. Copy and paste without formatting the enrolled values to a new sheet.
 6. Sort the column “AVERAGE of Int’l” from Z → A to find the counties that had the highest averages of international applicants. <br/>!['Analysis 5', 'Analysis 5'](/24.jpg)
-###   _As shown, from 2012 to 2022, San Joaquin County had 9.67 applicants, Santa Clara County had 9.38 applicants, Alameda County had an average of 8.20 international applicants, San Diego County had 7.27 applicants, and Contra Costa County had 7.13 applicants._
+###   _As shown, from 2012 to 2022, San Joaquin County had 9.67 applicants, Santa Clara County had 9.38 applicants, Alameda County had an average of 8.20 international applicants, San Diego County had 7.27 applicants and Contra Costa County had 7.13 applicants._

 <br/><br/>